Cohort 2 was accepted in Fall 2015

 Keywords: smallholder coffee systems, rural livelihoods, climate change resilience, livelihood diversification, participatory action research

 Benjamin Dube (UVM)

 Ben is pursuing a PhD in Natural Resources at the University of Vermont.
 He has an undergraduate degree in Agriculture and Food Systems from Green Mountain College.
 He continued working there after graduation as a farmer, educator & researcher on energy issues in small scale farming systems.
-His research investigates the conceptual foundations for understanding and governance of social and ecological outcomes from food system.
+Ben’s research investigates the conceptual foundations for understanding and governance of social and ecological outcomes from food system.
 His work draws special attention to the challenges involved in certification in alternative food systems.
 He has taught as an online instructor for Green Mountain College, and is currently designing courses in Ecological Economics for graduate programs at Prescott College and the School for International Training.

 María Juncos (York)